datacamp/authoring/docs/courses/spreadsheets/exercises/sct.md

 ```

 Checks a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) against the user's
 content in a cell.
 The non-calculated value will be compared with the regex.
+Where using Javascript
+flavoured regexes.
+[This](https://regex101.com/) is a useful tool to test a regex.

 Since you're defining the regex in a string, you need to use double backslashes for regex-specific
 characters.
 E.g. `"\\s"` to match spaces.
-Make sure you feel comortable using regexes when using
+Make sure you feel comfortable using regexes when using
 this.

 **Note:** for this SCT, the solution is not used